ali101298/Azure-Cloud-Resume-Challenge/README.md

 # Azure-Cloud-Resume-Challenge
-My portfolio site built with accordance to "The Cloud Resume Challenge" using various Azure cloud services.
+My portfolio resume site and solution to the "Azure Cloud Resume Challenge" using various Azure cloud services.